Nasser Khalili: Early life and education

 Khalili was born in 1945 in the city of Isfahan, Iran, the fourth of five children, to a Jewish family of art dealers and traders of artefacts.
-They moved to Tehran when he was a few months old.
-By the age of eight, he was accompanying his father on buying trips, acquiring Persian lacquers and other Islamic art works.
+The family moved to Tehran when Khalili was a few months old.
+By the age of eight, he was accompanying his father on buying trips, acquiring Persian lacquers and other Islamic artworks.
 He studied in Tehran and, at age 14, wrote a book profiling more than two hundred geniuses.
 The book was prompted by an argument with one of his teachers.
 After the book's publication, Khalili featured on television discussing his book and also wrote columns in newspapers.

 Khalili completed his national service in Iran as a medic in the Iranian Army, before leaving Iran in 1967 for the United States with US$750, the proceeds from his book.
 He studied computer science and earned a bachelor's degree in the subject at Queens College, City University of New York, graduating in 1974.
 He later received a PhD degree in Islamic art in 1988 from the School of Oriental and African Studies, London, with a thesis on Islamic lacquerware.

 Business and collecting career

 Khalili started his business career trading in art before moving into property development and commodities.
 He began collecting art in New York City in the 1970s, keeping the best pieces for his own collection.
-In the mid 1970s he moved to London and began to frequent its auction houses, establishing his own gallery in Mayfair between 1978 and 1980.
+In the mid-1970s he moved to London and began to frequent its auction houses, establishing his own gallery in Mayfair between 1978 and 1980.
 Khalili initially traded in Persian lacquerware, later writing his doctoral thesis on the subject.
 In 1978, the price of Islamic art fell substantially.
 The Iranian Revolution brought more items onto the market as rich families sold their art and during the subsequent Iran–Iraq War there was little interest in collecting art in that region.
 Khalili took the opportunity to expand his collection, acquiring works that would be valued much more highly with the later growth of international interest in Islamic art.

 People close to Khalili stated that he invested wisely and often discreetly, buying items that later appreciated to one hundred times the price he paid.
 Khalili's dealership was based in Mayfair's Clifford Street in the 1980s.
 When asked directly how he had gathered his wealth during the 1970s and 1980s, Khalili stated it was from sugar and coffee trading, the options market, property investments and works of art.

-In a 2010 interview Khalili said that his collecting in the mid 1980s was funded by his dealings in venture capital, having profited from shares in a company that developed technology to treat tumours, and that he made $15 million from the sale of a company that manufactured indigestion pills in 1987.
+In a 2010 interview, Khalili said that his collecting in the mid-1980s was funded by his dealings in venture capital, having profited from shares in a company that developed technology to treat tumours, and that he made $15 million from the sale of a company that manufactured indigestion pills in 1987.
 In 1992, he described his wealth as deriving from "dealing in art, commodities and real estate".